Battle of Blore Heath: Battle

 The rout continued through the night, with the Yorkists pursuing the fleeing enemy for miles across the countryside.

 At least 2,000 Lancastrians were killed, with the Yorkists losing nearly 1,000.

 Aftermath

 Salisbury was concerned that Lancastrian reinforcements were in the vicinity and was keen to press on southwards towards Ludlow.
 He made his camp on a hillside by Market Drayton that later took the name Salisbury Hill.
-According to Gregory's Chronicle, Salisbury employed a local friar to remain on Blore Heath throughout the night and to periodically discharge a cannon in order to deceive any Lancastrians nearby into believing that the fight was continuing.
+According to Gregory's Chronicle, Salisbury employed a local friar to remain on Blore Heath throughout the night and to periodically discharge a cannon to deceive any Lancastrians nearby into believing that the fight was continuing.

-Audley is buried in Darley Abbey in Derbyshire.
+Audley is buried in Darley Abbey, Derbyshire.

 Commemorations

 Audley's Cross was erected at Blore Heath after the battle to mark the spot where Audley was slain.
 It was replaced with a stone cross in 1765.

 The battle was commemorated by a re-enactment each year in September at Blore Heath until 2010.